Premier says Province Wants to Work with Construction Industry

 Union Apprentices More Likely to Complete Training

 Apprentices in union training programs have higher completion rates than those indentured to the non-union sector, according to a report by the Ontario Construction Secretariat (OCS).
 The report found that 75 per cent of apprentices trained through a Joint Apprenticeship Training Trust (JATT), which are partnerships of labour and management, complete their programs.
-The completion […]
+The completion rate for apprentices indentured to individual employers was 58 per cent.
+“Ontario’s union-employer training centres are an integral and growing piece of the province’s jobs training infrastructure,” Sean Strickland, chief executive officer of the OCS, […]

 Apprentices in union training programs have higher completion rates than those indentured to the non-union sector, according to a report by the Ontario Construction Secretariat (OCS).